$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Multi-generation1<1%

-The four-room dominance is the headline shift — four-room flats at S$1M+ used to be outliers; in Q1 2026 they are almost half of all million-dollar sales.
+The four-room dominance is the real shift here.
+Four-room flats at S$1M+ used to be outliers.
+In Q1 2026 they are almost half of all million-dollar sales.

 Estate5-Room Median (Q1 2026)Notes